TrovoLtd/TrovoWebsite/src/TrovoWebsite/TrovoWebsite/Content/Agile_AntiPatterns.md

 ## Bad programming

-### Inflexibility

-### "Pointless tests"
+Once again. look at this Agile Manifesto principle, and then weep:

+* Continuous attention to technical excellence and good design enhances agility.

+Far be it for the Manifesto to actually suggest what those things might be: that's up to you - good luck!
+Here's some things that definitely aren't either of them, though.

+### "Were locked-into this solution because changing it will be a nightmare"

+Breaking news!
+You probably haven't picked the right solution - you get to luck-out on a good answer once or twice per career.
+If it's not one of those times, the twisted spaghetti you've produced, with the 800-line methods, that all do 12 obscure things, and that only you can work out, is going to make life miserable for all concerned.

+Back to Dave Thomas again.
+He suggests this nice rule of thumb:

+* If you have to choose between two pieces of work of similar value, choose the one that's easiest to change in future.

+Fine if the programmers you're working with know how to write code that's easy to change, but doing that is a bit above the basics.
+You have to know what interfaces are, for a start (or if you write Python, you have understand that *everything is an interface*, but if you *don't* know that, they'll all be rubbish ones).
+You'll also need to properly understand all the other bits of loose coupling - encapsulation, single responsibilities...
+I could go on.

+The problem is that there aren't enough people out there who really get this stuff.
+Instead we have "rock stars" banging on about bubble-sort algorithms as if any of that really matters.
+(There are a couple of occasions per career when it might do, I suppose).
+You can spot these people because they mutter things like "I wish users would stop changing their minds all the time" (translation - "I naively believed them when they said they definitely wanted a flying submarine, and started building them that, when a self-driving teapot would have been a much closer fit with their actual problem...")

+One of the basic principles of producing a flexible solution is to base it on the reality of the situation.
+So, once again, you have to make friends with the people with the problem.
+Experience their struggle, feel their pain, and only *then* code a solution using the their language, that maps onto their reality.
+Only do it properly - so you can change it when you realise you haven't quite got it right the first few times.

+One of my mentors told me that you'll know when you've hit the right model because "all the doors that were closed up to that point start flying open".
+Alberto Brandolini calls this [the Bruce Lee state](https://youtu.be/mLXQIYEwK24?t=1901).
+I've never had the privilege of getting to this point because most of senior engineers I've worked with have been heroes who have lept straight into coding solutions without getting close to the problem first.
+So the few that *did* know have had to spend their whole time arguing and being told to do their jobs wrong.
+This can occurs when interviewers don't know how to recruit so instead test candidates by, you guessed it, getting them to implement bubble-sort algorithms.

+### "Why should I waste time writing pointless tests?"

 Yes there are a lot of badly-written, brittle tests out there, but to use this as an excuse not to write any because "I create brilliant code", well it's another example of "people not getting *all* of it".
-Case in point, Dave Thomas himself, who in his original [Agile is Dead talk](https://youtu.be/a-BOSpxYJ9M?si=m5g_B7sa9_wK06cp) asked the Lord Almighty to strike him down for "not doing tests because **I** already understand **my** design".
+Again, look no further than Dave Thomas himself, who in his original [Agile is Dead talk](https://youtu.be/a-BOSpxYJ9M?si=m5g_B7sa9_wK06cp) asked the Lord Almighty to strike him down for "not doing tests because **I** already understand **my** design".

 My YouTube feed seems to suggest that there are plenty of programmers out there who agree with the whole "I know what I'm doing and my design is solid, so why do I need to test it?" argument.
 [Jonathan Blow: swashbuckling hero](https://www.youtube.com/@jblow888), for instance, or [this sprightly chap](https://www.youtube.com/c/theprimeagen).
 Their protests are superficially reasonable up to a point, if you don't really understand what tests are for.
 But consider this small-a-agile manifesto statement: